alvarosantamariagomez/sari/www/about.md

 5. The user can zoom in on an area of the periodogram (see details in the [<a href="#interactive-operation" target="_self">Interactive operation</a>](#interactive-operation) section) and increase the *oversampling* to get a better resolution of the amplitude/variance distribution around specific periods.
 Note that "better resolution" could be misleading here as there is no new (i.e., independent) information being included in the periodogram when the *oversampling* is increased; the periodogram looks just smoother.
 If a zoom was applied, the periodogram will be recomputed with the new oversampling for the selected area only, which saves processing time by reducing the number of periods to compute.
 The *maximum* and *minimum* periods of the new periodogram will change on the left panel.
 To compute the full periodogram again, the user must delete one of the *maximum* or *minimum* periods, and the full range will be used again.
 It is recommended to set the *oversampling* back to 1 (default) before computing the full periodogram again.
 6. The implemented algorithm forces the integral of the power spectrum to equal the total variance of the observed series.
 That is, this is a different normalization compared to the standard Lomb-Scargle periodogram.
 This allows for a more intuitive and direct comparison of the power spectrum of the different series (e.g., original vs filtered).
 7. In both the amplitude and power spectra, if the user clicks on the periodogram, the coordinates (period & amplitude/variance) of the clicked point will be shown under the plot.
 In addition, if no oversampling is applied (unity value), the scatter (standard deviation) of the series integrated up to the clicked period will also be shown under the plot.
 For instance, if the user clicks at the longest period of the series or beyond, and the periodogram includes all possible periods, the computed value will nearly correspond to the standard deviation of the series.
 8. In case the power spectrum is selected, a pink dashed line will be plotted, representing the slope of a pure flicker noise process commonly seen in residual GNSS series.
 It will also show the slope of the actual power spectrum from the rightmost selected series amongst the five options (original, model, residuals, etc.) with its respective color.
 These lines should help the user to roughly assess the level of time correlation of the series.
 However, if the user runs a noise analysis, the power spectrum of the estimated noise model will be plotted instead of the aforementioned line.
 This will help the user to assess the quality of the estimated noise model and to assess the crossover period between the power-law noise and white noise.
 At this moment, the noise power spectrum that is shown is only available for WN + FN/RW/PL models with a single crossover period (i.e., not for a WN+FN+RW noise model with two crossover periods).

+<h5 id="notes-on-the-wavelet-transform"></h5>

-Notes on the wavelet transform analysis:
+##### **Notes on the wavelet transform**:

 1. The wavelet transform is based on the inner product of the selected series and the scaled and translated complex-valued [Morlet wavelet](https://en.wikipedia.org/wiki/Morlet_wavelet) with a central frequency equal to 2$\pi$ radians.
 2. The user needs to set the *max/min periods*, the *period resolution*, and the *temporal resolution* (all in the same time units of the series).
 The max/min periods and the highest period resolution will be proposed when the user activates the wavelet option.
 These are based on the equivalent periodogram limits.
 A reasonable temporal resolution will also be initially provided, roughly corresponding to 500 epochs regularly distributed along the series length.
 Note that the minimum period and the temporal resolution must be set consistently in order to get a correct decomposition of the signal at high frequency.